elbse/InventoryManagementSystem/README.md

 ## ▶ How to Run the Program
 1. Install Python (version 3 recommended).
 2. Save the program as `inventory_management_system.py`.
-3. Run the file using:
+3. Run the file using: `python app.py`.